rafflebox-technologies-inc/lambda-typescript/README.md

 # quick-start

-This repository is the baseline for all lambda repos we will build in the future
+This repository is the baseline for all lambda repo's we will build in the future